drogatkin/loops_counter/doc/blog/PerformanceLanguages.md

 count: 3,219,722,309
 ```

 As you can see, C+++ provides a similar performance to Rust.
-The tests were executed on a Linux machine equipped with Intel i7 of 7th generation.
 Remembering one billion rows challenge, I decided to test Java too.
 There is also no forcing for different threads to access shared data using synchronized, atomic or volatile data.
-However having C++ experience,
+However a
-volatile was added.
+*volatile* was added keeping in mind  C++ experience.
 Java [code](https://github.com/drogatkin/loops_counter/blob/master/java/code/Counter.java) showed the following numbers:

 **Java 21**